The 10 Best Shows on BritBox Canada Right Now

 Why Britain makes the best comfort food TV

-When you’re shaken by horrible headlines and drastic changes to your daily routine, it’s natural to crave things that are friendly and familiar.
+When you’re shaken by the horrible headlines that seem to dominate the news, it’s natural to crave things that are friendly and familiar.
 For me, that means British television.

 Growing up in rural southwestern Ontario, where one of the strongest signals on our rickety rotating antenna was public broadcaster TVOntario, I was raised on a steady diet of British programming, and it remains inextricably linked with my childhood.
 The fantastic adventures of the time-travelling Doctor Who fired my young imagination, and the BBC’s sumptuous period dramas sparked an interest in history and literature that shaped my career path.

 Even when you remove the warm glow of nostalgia, there’s no denying the Brits know how to make compelling television.
-In fact, many of those British shows from the ’70s and ’80s—whether they be dramas, comedies, or that uniquely British combination of the two—remain my go-to when I need to escape the harsh realities of the world outside my tiny Toronto condo.
+In fact, many of those British shows from the ’70s and ’80s—whether they be dramas, comedies, or that uniquely British combination of the two—remain my go-to when I need to escape the harsh realities of the world outside.
 What’s more, many of them are now available on BritBox Canada—a subscription-based streaming service co-created by the BBC itself.
-Boasting the largest selection of British programming in Canada, the catalogue includes these 10 cozy classics that will transport you to another time and place—no TARDIS required.
+Boasting the largest selection of British programming in Canada, the catalogue includes these 10 must-watch series that will transport you to another time and place—no TARDIS required.

 Forget the flashy 21st-century comeback that bears the same name.
 BritBox Canada is home to classic Doctor Who—all 26 seasons of its original run—complete with heart-stopping cliffhangers, mind-stretching concepts and that haunting theme tune that still manages to send a shiver down the spine.